slm37102/DSTR/DEBUG.md

 Why need (*head_ref)->length = selectedPlaylist->length? straight away (*head_ref)->length-- jiu ok le ma not?
 Is it because you only store the length in the head_ref there? since the head_ref change, now the length data is lost?

+- so our length is mainly save in the head, so if head is delete so we need to save the head length to the next one which is the head now.

 2. deletePlaylistSong() for Collection
 Why need if(selectedPlaylistName->playlist->songList != NULL) 2 times?
 Since the length will always need to minus de, so, the second if{} why not remove it and just remain the (selectedPlaylistName->playlist->songList->length--)?

+- same as 1. or else the length will be delete.

 3. this->song = song;'this' refer to the playlistSong class obj created by this constructor?

+- the this is refer to the variable/attribute(?) of the class, because the variable name is the same so it need to have a key work to say which variable is which

 4. addSong()
 add another if{} statement after while loop?
 Cause while loop using 'last->next' will break b4 checking for the title & singer of the last song.

+- ya, true i changed

 5. addPlaylistSong() - Can use (selectedPlaylist->songList->length++) instead of (newSong->length = 1) ?
 Cause we want to direct affect **head_ref not ma?

+- cannot cos when it is initialize it has no value inside one.

 6. displayPlaylist() - (// if no song inside) change to (// if user haven't create any playlists)

+- ok done

 7. PlaylistMenu(), case 5:
 why: